tobyhodges/lesson-sprint-recommendations/during.md

   As mentioned in the point above, this is particularly useful to ensure progress can continue on the lesson after the sprint has finished.
 - **Record contributions that do not (directly) result in commits.**
-  Some participants may be more comfortable writing matrial on a different platform e.g. Google Docs, which is later transferred to GitHub by someone else.
+  Some participants may be more comfortable writing material on a different platform e.g. Google Docs, which is later transferred to GitHub by someone else.
   Make use of GitHub's [commit co-author](https://github.blog/2018-01-29-commit-together-with-co-authors/) feature where possible or, if the author does not have a GitHub account,